stylelint/vscode-stylelint/README.md

 In current versions of the extension, the extension only supports validating CSS and PostCSS out of the box and requires additional configuration to validate other languages.
 You will need to:

-1. Install the PostCSS syntax for the language you want to validate into your workspace (e.g. [postcss-html] or [postcss-scss]).
+1. Install the PostCSS syntax for the language you want to validate into your workspace, e.g. [postcss-scss].
 1. Configure Stylelint to use the syntax by providing the module name in the [`customSyntax`] option using overrides (or use the [corresponding option](#stylelintcustomsyntax) in this extension's settings).

    Example Stylelint config: